What is a Dynamic URL?

 Crawling issues

-Search engine crawlers may have difficulty crawling dynamic URLs because of the complex parameter strings and dynamic content, which can result in pages being left out of search results.
+Search engine crawlers may have difficulty crawling dynamic URLs because of their complexity, which can result in pages being left out of search results.

 Security issues